-- D3.
-Indicate terms for which transfers may enroll: $\mathbf{X}$ Fall $\Box$ Winter $\mathbf{X}$ Spring $\mathbf{X}$ Summer - D4.
-Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?
-X Yes □ No
+- D4.
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? ☐ Yes ☐ No

 If yes, what is the minimum number of credits and the unit of measure?
+12 credit hours

 D5.
 Indicate all items required of transfer students to apply for admission: